olaniyan4m/Thenga-Project/SECURITY_COMPLIANCE_SUMMARY.md

-# 🔐 Pezela Security & Compliance Implementation
+# 🔐 Thenga Security & Compliance Implementation

 ## ✅ **COMPREHENSIVE SECURITY IMPLEMENTATION COMPLETE**

-Your Pezela project now has **enterprise-grade security and compliance** implemented across all layers.
+Your Thenga project now has **enterprise-grade security and compliance** implemented across all layers.
 Here's what has been added:

 ---